 - JetBlue Airways: JetBlue doesn’t allow animals to fly as cargo.
 Since they don’t allow snakes in the cabin, this means you can’t fly JetBlue and take your snake with you.

-- Spirit Airlines: Like JetBlue, Spirit doesn’t allow snakes as cargo, so you can’t fly with them.
+- Spirit Airlines: Spirit doesn’t allow snakes as cargo, so you can’t fly with them.

 - WestJet: WestJet allows snakes as cargo, but not as checked baggage.

-Individual states and other countries restrict travel with, and import/export of wildlife.
-Hawaii, for example, allows you to bring snakes or reptiles to Hawaii, because if they were to get loose, they could cause damage to the local ecosystem.
+Individual U.S. states and other countries restrict travel with, and import/export of wildlife.
+Hawaii, for example, doesn’t allow you to bring snakes or reptiles to Hawaii.
+If they were to get loose, they could cause damage to the local ecosystem.

 Others enforce quarantine after you arrive, and may even charge you for the privilege.
 These laws differ all around the world, so do your research before you travel to find out which laws apply to you.